vidishsirdesai/projects/README.md

 ![alt text](artifacts/count_of_categorical_columns_with_loan_status_in_hue.png)

 Comments,
-- The highest number of repayment term chosen is 36 months.
+- The most popular repayment term chosen is 36 months.
 - The grade of majority of individuals who have repaid the loan is "B".
 - Individuals with an employment rate of 10+ years have taken a loan.
 - The highest number of individuals who have taken a loan have mortgaged their home.